Beauty and Self in Allison’s Writing

 Order now

-Allison’s fascination with the “ongoing tragedies, great novels, secret and mysteries and longings no one would ever know” (Allison 17) – mostly in regard to the women in the family – speaks to the weight Allison put on history in her identity.
-The value she places in women she is often build around each other: not a system of privilege, but a system of love and strength that is only found among those who understand what they have suffered at the hands of men.
+Allison's fascination with "ongoing tragedies, great novels, secrets and mysteries and longings no one would ever know" (Allison 17)—particularly in relation to the women in her family—highlights the significant role history plays in shaping her identity.
+The value she places on women is built not on a system of privilege but on a foundation of love and strength, forged through shared experiences of suffering at the hands of men.

-However, this understanding of the necessity of women supporting women is not an easy one to come by.
-The simplest way to understand this journey is to examine, once again, the role of beauty in Allison’s life.
-The conflict between society judging beauty and Allison’s family leads to the tension between Allison and her sister Anne.
-For example, Anne says, “We didn’t like each other much,” “We didn’t know each other,” replies Allison.
-“Yeah?
+Understanding the necessity of women supporting women is a complex journey.
+Examining the role of beauty in Allison's life further elucidates this point.
+The societal judgment of beauty creates tension between Allison and her sister Anne.
+For instance, Anne remarks, “We didn’t like each other much,” to which Allison responds, “We didn’t know each other.”
+Anne retorts, “Yeah?
 Well, Mama always thought you peed rose water.”
-“But you were beautiful.
+Allison counters, “But you were beautiful.
 Hell, you didn’t even have to pee, you were so pretty.
 People offered to pee for you” (Allison 77).
-The jealously is a product of a lack of body autonomy: her body is not hers; she and her body are not “beautiful” – according to the men in her life” – resulting in a desire for the normative ideal of beauty.
-This is not to discredit simple sibling jealously, but there are clear patriarchal undertones.
-Societal norms of beauty are shaped by men and their ideas of what makes a woman beautiful.
-This is the connection between a nation of starving, self-obsessed women the continued success of patriarchy.
-This toxic mindset is what causes women, even women like Dorothy Allison to believe that beauty is one of the only things of value in the world and that she must compete against other women.
+This exchange reveals the jealousy rooted in a lack of body autonomy and the desire for the normative ideal of beauty.
+While sibling rivalry is a factor, patriarchal undertones are undeniable.
+Societal norms of beauty, shaped by male perspectives, contribute to a nation of self-obsessed women, perpetuating the patriarchy.
+This toxic mindset can lead women, including Allison, to mistakenly believe that beauty is one of the few things of value, encouraging competition among women.

 The deadline is too short to read someone else's essay